7 Foods You Should Never Eat By Themselves

 Carrots: Eat with avocado

-You already know that beta-carotene is good for you (hello, youthful skin and healthy eyes), but you might not have known your body needs fat to absorb it.
+You probably already know that beta-carotene is good for you (hello, youthful skin and healthy eyes), but you might not have known your body needs fat to absorb it.
 Eat sources of beta-carotene, such as carrots, cantaloupe, kale, and spinach, with fat, such as avocado, walnuts, olive oil, and almonds.
-A simple snack might be carrots dipped in guacamole or hummus (made with olive oil).
-These are the foods that cancer doctors never eat.
+Dip your carrots in guacamole or hummus (made with olive oil) for a simple snack.